lanl/bueno/README.md

-# bueno: A Software Framework for Automated, Reproducible Benchmarking and Analysis
+# bueno: Automated, Reproducible Benchmarking and Analysis

 System benchmarking provides a means to compare or assess the performance of hardware or software against a point of reference.
 Because of the multitude of